MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com){:target="_blank"} at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page.

 1. If it is not already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
-Then, if prompted, create a new project with a unique name.
-Expand **Advanced options** to specify the following settings for your project:
+Then, if prompted, create a new project with a unique name; expanding the  **Advanced options** area to specify the following settings for your project:
     - **Foundry resource**: *Enter a valid name for your AI Foundry resource.*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
-    - **Region**: Select any of the **AI Foundry recommended** regions\*
+    - **Region**: Select any of the **AI Foundry recommended** regions

-    \**Model deployments are restricted by regional quotas.
-If you select a region in which you have insufficient available quota, you may need to select an alternative region for a new resource later.*

 1. Select **Create**.
 Wait for your project to be created.
 It may take a few minutes.
 After creating or selecting a project in the new Foundry portal, it should open in a page similar to the following image: